First Interview – what do you wear?

 Yes, understood, you want a technical job.
 However, many employers are looking for well-rounded technology professionals.
 If you can emphasize and prove that you have outstanding communication skills, it’ll put you ahead of many of your peers who are relying on their technical skills alone.
 Also, if you have aspirations to lead and make your way up the executive ladder, having the soft skills are going to be a must.

-As you navigate through your office, always be prepared for unexpected encounters with senior leaders.
-So, what should you do when you meet them in the elevator?
-Embrace the moment!
-Craft a concise self-introduction, commonly referred to as an “elevator pitch,” that highlights your background, role, and identity.
-Strive for brevity, ensuring it can be delivered within the duration of an elevator ride – perhaps just five floors.
-Let your words radiate confidence and eloquence, making a lasting impression.
+As you navigate your office environment, always be prepared for unexpected encounters with senior leaders.
+What should you do if you happen to meet them in the elevator?
+Embrace the opportunity!
+Craft a concise self-introduction, often referred to as an “elevator pitch,” that succinctly showcases your background, role, and unique identity.
+Ensure its brief enough to deliver during a short elevator ride—perhaps just five floors.
+The goal is to let your words exude both confidence and eloquence, leaving a lasting impression that resonates.

-Hello Mr. Jones!
-It’s wonderful to see you.
+“Hello, Mr. Jones!
+It’s wonderful to see you today.
 I’m Jean Smith from the Technology Department.
 May I take a moment to introduce myself?
-I specialize in supporting finance department applications and possess exceptional communication skills.
-My long-term aspiration is to become a valued member of the leadership team at ABC Company.
-I am truly grateful for this opportunity to connect with you.
+I specialize in supporting finance department applications and have exceptional communication skills that I continually refine.
+My long-term goal is to become a valued member of the leadership team at ABC Company, where I can contribute to strategic initiatives.
+I am truly grateful for the opportunity to connect with you today.”

-Feel free to add and enhance but avoid any oddities.
-Keep it concise and straightforward.
-Be warm and welcoming, as if meeting a friend on the street.
+Feel free to add and enhance your pitch, tailoring it to reflect your personal journey and aspirations, but always keep it concise and straightforward.
+Be warm and approachable, as if you’re meeting a friend on the street, to create a genuine connection.

-Please remember that you have a limited time to make a lasting impression on the leader.
-Our focus for now will be on ensuring that they remember you.
-We will discuss additional personal marketing activities at a later point.
+Remember, you have limited time to make a lasting impression on the leader.
+For now, focus on ensuring they remember you positively.

 error: Content is protected !!